oracle/pgql-lang/pages/pgql-1.3-spec.md

   )
 ```

-In this example, the source table of each edge is the edge table itself, and none of the edges have properties (also see [Source or destination is self](#source-or-destination-is-self)).
+In this example, all the edge tables have a source vertex table that is the edge table itself.
+This scenario was explained in more detail in [Source or destination is self](#source-or-destination-is-self).
+Also note that the graph only has vertex properties, but no edge properties, which is typical for such a scenario.

-Once the graph is created, one can create an overview of the vertex and edge labels and their frequencies.
+After the graph is created it can be queries.
+For example, we may want to see an overview of the vertex and edge labels and their frequencies.
-In the following example we first show the vertex labels and their frequencies (i.e. number of vertices with the particular label).
+Therefore, we first perform a `SELECT` query to create such an overview for the vertex labels:

 ```sql
   SELECT label(n) AS lbl, COUNT(*)